juda1804/appointments-demo/docs/architecture/05-api-specification.md

 **Tenant Context:**
 Each authenticated request automatically includes the user's business context through Supabase RLS policies and the X-Business-ID header.

+**Hybrid Authentication Pattern:**
+Some endpoints like business registration use a hybrid approach:
+1. **User Authentication**: Session cookies verify the user is authenticated
+2. **Service Role Operations**: Service role client bypasses RLS for entity creation
+3. **RLS Context Setting**: Establishes tenant isolation after creation

+This pattern is used for operations that require both user verification and the ability to create root tenant entities.

 ## Core Business Management

 ### POST /api/business/register

 **Purpose:** Register a new Colombian service business with complete multi-tenant setup

+**Authentication:** Hybrid pattern - requires authenticated user session + uses service role for business creation

 **Request Body:**
 ```typescript